 Who isn’t somewhat gruesomely fascinated by the macabre punishments inflicted on the populace in the middle ages?
 Rothenburg’s large and interesting Museum of Crime and Justice is more than just creepy torture instruments, it has exhibits on all aspects of medieval life, law, and punishment.

-We found the town very relaxing especially in the mornings and evenings when the number of tourists subsided.
-2 nights wasn’t “too much” – we could easily have spent another day or two here making it a base to explore the surrounding countryside.
-But our plans were for 2 nights in Würzburg, the last stay of our trip.
+Two nights wasn’t “too much” – we could easily have spent another day or two here making it a base to explore the surrounding countryside.
+But our plans were for 2 nights in Würzburg, the last stay of this trip.